omni-us/research-seq2seq-HTR/README.md

-# An Attention-based Sequence-to-Sequence Model for Handwritten Word Recognition.
+# Convolve, Attend and Spell: An Attention-based Sequence-to-Sequence Model for Handwritten Word Recognition.

+## Paper:

+[Convolve, Attend and Spell: An Attention-based Sequence-to-Sequence Model for Handwritten Word Recognition.
+L. Kang, J.I.
+Toledo, P. Riba, M. Villegas, A. Fornés and M. Rusiñol.
+To appear in Proceedings of the German Conference on Pattern Recognition, GCPR18 2018.](http://www.cvc.uab.es/~marcal/pdfs/GCPR18.pdf)

 ## Software environment: